leosac/access-control/src/modules/tcp-notifier/TCPNotifier.md

-This allows the module to act as a client to some servers using some protocol P1, to some other servers using protocol P2 and be itself a server from client using protocol P3.
+This allows the module to act as a client to some servers using some protocol P1, to some other servers using protocol P2 and be itself a server for clients using protocol P3.

 Protocols are built into this module.